learn-co-students/first-lab-001-prework-web/README.md

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/ironboard-labs-step-4f.jpg" alt="Ironboard Labs Step 4f">

-That's it your done!
-Now go back to Learn and you should be able to proceed.
+That's it, you're done!
+Now go back to Learn and you should see the Pull Request flip to green, and the remote build will be kicked off.
+Once it passes, you will be able to proceed to the Next Lesson.